Leukocytes and PRP

 Clinical research (e.g. Zhou et al.) shows:

-• LP-PRP is safer for chronic or intra-articular applications where excessive inflammation is counterproductive.
+LP-PRP is typically chosen for chronic tendon pathology or intra-articular applications where excessive inflammation is counterproductive.

-• Scar formation risk may increase with high-anabolic PRP in young tendons during acute repair.
+Scar formation risk may increase with high-leukocyte PRP in young tendons during acute repair phase.